aditi381/documentations/README.md

 Rashmi Chaudhary Ma'am, saw these problems and realized we needed a better way to manage our Secret Santa event.
 She tasked the January intern with finding a solution to this issue, and everyone came up with their own ideas.
 Among them, Aman's idea was chosen, and this task was assigned to Aman, Aditi, and Irfan.

 ## Implementing the Solution
+# Secret Santa Website Process

+The Secret Santa Website facilitates various processes to ensure smooth operation and effective management of Secret Santa events within an organization.
+Here's a breakdown of each process:

-### Admin Registration
+## Admin Registration

-- **New admin visit the registration page:** When a new admin wants to register, they visit the registration page.
+1. **New admin visit the registration page:** New admins access the registration page to create an account.
-- **Provide necessary details:** The admin provides all the required information such as name, email, and password.
+2. **Provide necessary details:** Admins provide required information such as name, email, and password.
-- **Validate information:** The system validates the provided information to ensure it meets the required criteria.
+3. **Validate information:** The system validates the provided information.
-- **Create new admin account:** After successful validation, the system creates a new admin account.
+4. **Create new admin account:** Upon successful validation, a new admin account is created.
-- **Admin directed to login page:** Once the account is created, the admin is redirected to the login page to access the system.
+5. **Admin directed to login page:** The admin is then redirected to the login page.

-### Admin Login
+## Admin Login

-- **Admin enters login credentials:** The admin enters their registered email and password to log in.
+1. **Admin enters login credentials:** Admins enter their registered email and password.
-- **Validate login credentials:** The system validates the entered credentials against the stored data.
+2. **Validate login credentials:** The system validates the entered credentials.
-- **Redirect to home page upon successful login:** If the credentials are correct, the admin is redirected to the home page.
+3. **Redirect to home page upon successful login:** Upon successful validation, admins are redirected to the home page.

-### Home Page
+## Home Page

-- **Choose from various options:** On the home page, the admin can choose from various options such as accessing QR code generation, managing employee lists, viewing Secret Santa records, etc.
+1. **Choose from various options:** Admins can choose from various options available on the home page.

-### QR Code Generation
+## QR Code Generation

-- **Admins access QR code generation:** Admins can access the feature to generate QR codes for Secret Santa assignments.
+1. **Admins access QR code generation:** Admins access the feature to generate QR codes.
-- **Generate QR code for each employee:** The system generates a unique QR code for each employee participating in the Secret Santa exchange.
+2. **Generate QR code to become a Secret Santa:** QR codes are generated for each participant to become a Secret Santa.
-- **Save QR codes in a document file:** The generated QR codes are saved in a document file for distribution.
+3. **Save QR codes in a document file:** Generated QR codes are saved in a document file.
-- **Distribute QR codes to employees:** Admins distribute the QR codes to employees for them to scan and reveal their Secret Santa assignments.
+4. **Distribute QR codes to employees:** Admins distribute QR codes to employees.
-- **QR code button for each employee:** Each employee has a QR code button associated with their name.
+5. **QR code button for each employee:** Each employee has a QR code button associated with their name.

-### Employee Management
+## Employee Management

-- **View/Add/Delete Employee List:** Admins can view, add, or delete employee details as needed.
+1. **View/Add/Delete Employee List:** Admins can view, add, or delete employee details.
-- **Manage employee details:** Admins have the capability to modify the participant roster to ensure its accuracy.
+2. **Manage employee details:** Admins can manage employee details as needed.

-### Viewing Secret Santa Records
+## Viewing Secret Santa Records

- **View Secret Santa records:** Admins can view Secret Santa assignments and manage them as needed.
+1. **View Secret Santa records:** Admins can view Secret Santa assignments.

 ## Email Management

-- **System sends email notifications:** On December 26th, the system sends email notifications containing assigned Secret Santa details to participants.
+1. **System sends email notifications on December 26th:** Email notifications containing assigned Secret Santa details are sent.
+2. **Contain assigned Secret Santa details:** Email notifications contain assigned Secret Santa details.
+3. **Disclose assigned Secret Santa details via email:** Assigned Secret Santa details are disclosed via email.

+## Technologies Used
+- HTML
+- CSS
+- JavaScript
+- Node.js for server-side operations
+- MongoDB for database management
+- Bootstrap for front-end design
+- React.js for building user interfaces

 ## Testing